sakaki91/Sakaki-AC-Linux-Guide/README.md

 If you use Proton GE, you need to add support via flatpak using:

 	flatpak install com.valvesoftware.Steam.CompatibilityTool.Proton-GE
 <p>Now you can open the game again with any proton you want!
-(I recommend protonGE10-8 or Hotflix/Exp</p>
+(I recommend Proton Experimental or Proton 10/Exp</p>
 <p>It is common for the game or Content Manager to produce some errors when installing dependencies or when trying to open them, but know that this is part of it, and does not prevent the game from running!</p>

 ## Modding

-<p>Open the Assetto Corsa folder and rename *AssettoCorsa.exe* to *AssettoCorsa_original.exe*, Then download the Content Manager: https://assettocorsa.club/content-manager.html, and extract it to the main Assetto Corsa folder.
+Open the Assetto Corsa folder and rename *AssettoCorsa.exe* to *AssettoCorsa_original.exe*, Then download the [Content Manager](https://assettocorsa.club/content-manager.html), and extract it to the main Assetto Corsa folder.
 Rename *Content Manager.exe* to *AssettoCorsa.exe*.

-Download the CSP fonts: https://acstuff.club/u/blob/ac-fonts.zip, and extract them to assettocorsa/content/fonts/.
-Then, launch the game via Steam.</p>
+Download the [CSP fonts](https://acstuff.club/u/blob/ac-fonts.zip), and extract them to assettocorsa/content/fonts/.
+Then, launch the game via Steam, the Content Manager will then open.
-<p>The Content Manager will then open.
 You can configure and modify it as you wish.
 I recommend using version 0.2.0 of the Custom Shaders Patch.
-Avoid very new or very old versions!</p>
+Avoid very new or very old versions!

 ## Online